Plutomaster28/MSI-Suite/README.md

 # Why doesn't Weather or News work?

 Those functions used APIs that required me to get a key for, to use them, you have to get your own key.
 Which thankfully, is free!

+---

+<sub> Also be aware that the copyright and license inside of the MSI Suite folder are outdated!
+Please refer to our current licenses for clarity. </sub>